-This is probably not the best AUC that you have seen.
-In this document, our focus is DVC, not ML modeling and we use a relatively small dataset without any advanced ML techniques.
+We get that this is probably not the best AUC that you have seen!
+In this document, our focus is DVC, not ML modeling, so we use a relatively small dataset without any advanced ML techniques.

 In the next chapter we will try to improve the metrics by changing our modeling code and using reproducibility in our pipeline.